What is Affordable Learning Solutions (AL$)?

 What is Fresno State’s AL$?

-Goal: Aide faculty in replacing costly textbooks with lower cost alternatives by using high-quality Open Educational Resources (OER), Library materials, digital or customized textbooks, and/or faculty-authored materials.
+Goal: Aide faculty in replacing costly textbooks with lower cost alternatives by using Open Educational Resources (OER), Library materials, digital or customized textbooks, and/or faculty-authored materials.

 - Provide leadership and oversight on AL$ programs at Fresno State.